L1ghtn1ng/usaf/README.md

 You will need to install

-* Beautifulsoup 4 by doing ```sudo apt-get install python3-bs4```
+* Postfix for sending emails ```sudo apt-get install postfix```
-* In Ubuntu security advisories script you will need to change the code with the parts with ```example@example.com``` to valid email addresses
+* In Ubuntu security advisories script you will need to change the code with the parts with ```taddr``` to valid email addresses

-Thats all you will need as ```Ubuntu``` comes with the rest of the libaries U.S.A.F uses.
-The one thing you need to make sure is that you are running ```Python 3``` U.S.A.F will not work.
-If running on Ubuntu server you will need to install Python 3 and the libaries that the script you are running require.
+Thats all you will need as ```Ubuntu``` comes with the rest of the libraries U.S.A.F uses.
+The one thing you need to make sure is that you are running ```Python 3``` U.S.A.F will not work if running on Ubuntu server.
+You will need to install Python 3 and the libraries that the scripts require.
+This is only needed for Ubuntu 12.04